Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.universal/Documentation~/writing-shaders-urp-basic-unlit-structure.md

 This block contains the HLSL program code.

-> **NOTE**: HLSL language is the preferred language for URP shaders.
+> **Note**: HLSL language is the preferred language for URP shaders.

-> **NOTE**: URP supports the CG language.
+> **Note**: URP supports the CG language.
 If you add the CGPROGRAM/ENDCGPROGRAM block in a shader, Unity includes shaders from the Built-in Render Pipeline library automatically.
 If you include shaders from the SRP shader library, some SRP shader macros and functions might conflict with the Built-in Render Pipeline shader functions.
 Shaders with the CGPROGRAM block are not SRP Batcher compatible.

 This block contains the `#include` declaration with the reference to the `Core.hlsl` file.